HubRise/website/content/apps/uber-eats/en/overview.md

 ## Integration Features

 Uber Eats connects to your HubRise account through Uber Eats Bridge, an app developed by HubRise.
+Uber Eats Bridge can be connected from the HubRise back office.

 Connecting Uber Eats Bridge allows Uber Eats to:

 - Push orders to HubRise.
-- Push delivery information to HubRise, for orders delivered by your team
+- Push delivery information to HubRise, for orders delivered by your team.
+- Pull order status from HubRise.

 ![Diagram of the connection flow between Uber Eats, Uber Eats Bridge, and HubRise](../images/000-en-2x-connection-diagram.png)

 ---

-**IMPORTANT NOTE:** Product catalog and product availability cannot currently be synchronised, but HubRise is planning to release this feature in 2021.
+**IMPORTANT NOTE:** Pulling catalog and inventory from HubRise into Uber Eats will soon be supported.
+Contact us for more information.

 ---